zannethra/nwea-exercise/README.md

 # nwea-exercise
-Here we have two implementations of the flatten function in python.
-I do not consider myself fluent in python but thought it would be nice to demonstrate that I can find my way around in it.
+Here we have two implementations of the flatten function in Python 3.8.9.
+I do not consider myself fluent in Python but thought it would be nice to demonstrate that I can find my way around in it.
 And by doing this excercise (especially exploring the tail recursion option) I learned some things about Python, such as the fact that parameters with defaults behave like static variables, so it was useful for me.